 The Penacho somehow came into the possession of Archduke Ferdinand II of Tirol (1529-1595), a Habsburg scion who ruled, for example, territories in what is now the west of Austria.

 Ferdinand’s acquisitional efforts also form a core part of the astonishing Kunstkammer chamber of wonders (also at the KHM).
-The feather headdress eventually ended up in Vienna’s ethnographic museum (now the Weltmuseum) in the early 20th century.

-Not that people immediately grasped the true nature of the feathered item in the Archduke’s collection.
-An inventory taken in 1596 marked it down as a Moorish hat, a description that morphed into, for example, an Indian hat and an Indian apron in later documentation efforts.
+An inventory taken in 1596, for example, marked it down as a Moorish hat.
+This description morphed into, for example, an Indian hat and an Indian apron in later documentation efforts.

-The correct interpretation of the Penacho as a quetzal feather headdress of Mexican origin first appeared in the mid-19th century.
 Even as this assessment gradually received universal approval, the exact origin of the headdress remained a matter of dispute.
 Many still consider it a possession of the Aztec emperor, Montezuma II, though this perhaps owes more to wishful thinking than analysis.
 Truth is, nobody really knows.

 Art historians do know, however, that many such feather headdresses found use in the higher echelons of Aztec society and religion.
-This is where the true value of the Vienna headdress comes to the fore.
-No other examples have survived.
-As such, the Weltmuseum’s exhibit is unique.
+This is where the true value of the Vienna headdress comes to the fore: no other examples have survived.

 Given that status, you might wonder why Mexico doesn’t want the Penacho back.